SEER Savings Calculator

 What is SEER (and what changed with SEER2)?

-SEER (Seasonal Energy Efficiency Ratio) measures how much cooling a unit delivers per watt-hour of electricity across a typical cooling season.
-Higher = more efficient.
+SEER (Seasonal Energy Efficiency Ratio) measures how much cooling a unit delivers per watt-hour of electricity across a typical cooling season, so a higher number means a more efficient unit.
 In January 2023, the DOE switched to SEER2, a new test procedure with stricter external static pressure assumptions.
-SEER2 numbers run roughly ~5% lower than legacy SEER for the same physical equipment — a SEER 16 unit is roughly SEER2 15.2.
+SEER2 numbers run about 5% lower than legacy SEER for the same physical equipment, so a SEER 16 unit is roughly SEER2 15.2.

 How energy savings scale with SEER

 Savings follow a curve of diminishing returns.
-Going from SEER 10 to 14 cuts energy use ~29%; from 14 to 18 cuts another ~22%; from 18 to 22 only saves another ~18%.
+Upgrading from SEER 10 to 14 cuts energy use about 29%.
+The next four points, 14 to 18, save another 22%, and 18 to 22 only about 18% on top of that.
 The math is (1 − oldSEER / newSEER).
-Above ~SEER 18 the upcharge for inverter-driven systems usually outpaces the energy savings — unless your cooling hours are very high or electricity is expensive.
+Above ~SEER 18 the upcharge for inverter-driven systems usually outpaces the energy savings, unless your cooling hours are very high or electricity is expensive.

 Why annual cooling hours matter more than tonnage